 Where Anonymous Meetings Work

-As a free programme, there are many positive behaviour changes, guidance and social principals in play that do have positive effects in recovery, the majority of individuals that directly enter 12 step meetings, skipping rehabs are usually on people with severe “rock bottom” substance use issues that have no option but to recover.
+As a free programme, there are many positive behaviour changes, guidance and social principals in play that do have positive effects in recovery, the majority of individuals that directly enter 12 step meetings.
+People with severe substance use disorders or “rock bottom” substance use issues are most likely to adopt the 12 steps model as they simply have no option but to recover.

 A survey conducted by AA in 2014 showed that: